microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 ###### --test

-The name of the build test environment that solutions will be promoted to
+The name of the test environment that solutions will be promoted to

 The value can be either the
 1. Organization name e.g. contoso-test.
 The **region** parameter will be used to create the full qualified domain name